Don Davis NC-01

 Davis talking with Secretary of Defense Lloyd Austin

-Davis voted to provide Israel with support following the 2023 Hamas-led attack on Israel.[27][28]
-He was among the House Democrats who voted to censure Representative Rashida Tlaib for her comments about the Israel–Hamas war.[29]
-In March 2024, Davis, Representative August Pfluger, and a news reporter wrote an opinion piece in the Washington Examiner, which criticized the push by many members of Congress to condition U.S. aid to Israel.[30]
+In October 2023, Davis voted to provide Israel with support following the Hamas-led attack on Israel.[31][32]
+He was among the House Democrats who voted to censure Representative Rashida Tlaib for her comments about the Gaza war.[33]
+In March 2024, Davis, Representative August Pfluger, and a news reporter wrote an opinion piece in the Washington Examiner, which criticized the push by many members of Congress to condition U.S. aid to Israel.[34]

 Committee assignments